dylnuge/resleever/README.md

 You may freely steal anything from this.
 As mentioned in authors, I didn't write all (or even most) of the config files.
 This isn't exactly proprietary stuff.

-The Python installer I did write, and I release under the MIT License.

-If you're looking to attribute someone, feel free to DM me on Twitter.
+If you're looking to attribute someone, feel free to DM me on Mastadon.
 I might know who _actually_ wrote the code you're pulling if it isn't mine.

 ## Motivation